 Size matters when it comes to whether you are classed as a “short haul” or “long haul” trucker.
 Short haul truckers drive smaller trucks that can negotiate roads and city streets relatively well.
 Short-haul generally refers to delivering goods within the local area and a driver may spend all day traversing a city, picking up and dropping off at various points along a set route.
 They do get to head home after their shift (but it all starts again the next day)!

 Long haul truckers operate the big rigs (they have a cab upfront to sit in) and carry large and heavy loads.
 Long-haul drivers are on the road for much longer periods of time (the freight company provides the schedule) and they may be away for a week or two at a time.
-They cover long distances and will travel all over, pallet shipping to Europe, with varied destinations from Spain to France, Belgium and beyond.
+They cover long distances and will travel all over, pallet shipping to Europe, with varied destinations from Portugal to France, Belgium and beyond.
 When it comes to getting a little shut eye, their cab is the lounge and bedroom combined and drivers do their best to make themselves as comfy as possible.
 Long haul drivers earn more but they are away from family for long periods.
 However, they do get to see more of the world and the freedom of the open road does sound appealing.

 Contact National Pallets today for more information on our pallet shipping services to Europe!